pkazmier/hini.nvih/README.md

 # hini.nvih
-You are looking for mini.nvim
+You are really looking for [mini.nvim](https://github.com/echasnovski/mini.nvim).